 Domain Name System (or Service) is how the Internet can properly route your request for a website.
-The link explains DNS completely but briefly: www.microsoft.com is actually found on the web via an IP address, not the familiar domain name of microsoft.com.
+The link explains DNS completely but briefly: www.microsoft.com is actually an IP address, not the familiar domain name of microsoft.com.
 So when you type www.microsoft.com in the addressbar, your request is first intercepted by a DNS server.
 The DNS server looks up the IP address of your request then forwards you to the desired website.

 Hijacked DNS settings

-We have seen where some computer's DNS setting were hijacked, so instead of obtaining the DNS addresses from the router or provider, there were odd numbers in the settings (see below).
-Those hijacked DNS settings meant everything done on the Internet was FIRST routed through the hijacker's server, so they were seeing (probably recording) everything submitted.
+We have seen where computer's DNS setting were hijacked, so instead of obtaining the DNS addresses from the router or provider, there were hijacked DNS settings (see below).
+Those hijacked DNS settings meant everything done on the Internet was FIRST routed through the hijacker's server, so they were seeing (maybe even recording) everything you do.

 If you are getting redirected, i.e., want to go to one website but end up at another site, or you suddenly have all kinds of ads popping up, or get a lot of page not found (404) errors or have any other strange issues with the Internet, get your computer checked!
 See Hijacked! for more.